Thank you for your business during 2018. The loyalty and the support of you, our clients, is greatly appreciated by everyone at Keefe McCullough

 Constant changes in personal situations and the continued uncertainty of the future Estate and Gift tax laws present a continual need for all people to review and/or establish their financial plans, wills and trusts.
 We provide assistance in financial planning for our clients and hope that you will give us the opportunity to help you in this endeavor.
 Tools being used to avoid probate costs include revocable living trusts, joint or properly titled bank accounts and the Transfer on Death (TOD) service provided by most security brokerage houses.
 Your attorney should be consulted about updating your wills and trusts.
 We welcome the opportunity to discuss these needs with your attorney and you.

-The filing of an annual gift tax return is required for gifts of a present interest in excess of $ 14,000 for 2017 and $15,000 FOR 2018 per donee (other than your spouse) per year.
+The filing of an annual gift tax return is required for gifts of a present interest in excess of $ 15,000 for 2018 and 2019 per donee (other than your spouse) per year.
 Special considerations are necessary regarding gifts to a spouse, gift splitting with your spouse, gifts of future interest, and gifts to or by non-citizens of the U.S. Please inform us if you have made gifts during the year so that we may assist you in meeting your gift tax return filing requirements.

 Our normal office hours, from April 16th through December 31st, are 9 a.m. to 5 p.m.
 However, for your convenience, office hours are extended to 8 a.m. to 6 p.m. from January 1st through April 15th, during the busy tax season.
 Saturday appointments are also available by appointment.